 Accessibility Guide Link: http://www.southbankcentre.co.uk/visitor-info/access

-We are making more and more events accessible to a wider audience through a range of assisted formats: British Sign Language Interpretation, Speech-to-Text Transcription, Audio Description, Captioning and pre-event Touch Tours.
+We are making more and more events accessible to a wider audience through a range of assisted formats: British Sign Language interpretation, Speech-to-Text transcription, Audio Description, Captioning and pre-event Touch Tours.
 We are also introducing more Relaxed Performances, suitable particularly for people with autistic spectrum conditions, sensory and communication disorders and learning disabilities.
 They take a more casual approach to event etiquette and ask people to be aware of their fellow audience members who may need to move more or make involuntary noises.
-Southbank Centre is committed to offering access to performance services such as British Sign Language interpreters, captioning, audio description and relaxed performances.
+The Southbank Centre is committed to offering access to performance services such as British Sign Language interpreters, captioning, audio description and relaxed performances.
 We are working very hard with event promoters to provide these services if required.
 For some events we have programmed in assisted performances.
 We aim to provide access upon request to our visitors who require an accessible provision to be put in place for them to be able to attend a performance but this will be subject to the request being made within a reasonable timeframe (minimum six weeks before the event date), financial resource, and approval from the events promoter.
 Please contact us if you require this service and we’ll do all we reasonably can to help.
 We aim to make hearing enhancement available at all live performances.

 Southbank Centre is proud to have been awarded Gold by Attitude is Everything on their Charter for Best Practice, for demonstrating continued commitment to accessibility for deaf and disabled people.
 Attitude is Everything assist the music industry to understand the requirements of deaf and disabled people at music venues and festivals.
 The ethos of the Charter is that deaf and disabled people should be as independent as they want to be at live music events.